 Davis, California, USA 95616

 The Hyatt Place UC Davis is conveniently located on the beautiful University of California, Davis campus, adjacent to the program venue (Gallagher Hall).
 Surrounded by a variety of local art museums, quaint shopping districts, and scenic golf courses, this college town atmosphere is only a short distance from California’s State Capitol, wine country and the San Francisco Bay area.

-A block of hotel rooms has been reserved until March 6, 2015 at the Hyatt Place at the rate of $145 + tax per night for this program.
+A block of hotel rooms will be reserved until March 6, 2016 at the Hyatt Place at the rate of $145 + tax per night for this program.
 To make your reservations, click here: Hyatt WEP Room Block

 Cancellations can be made by email to firstname.lastname@example.org or telephone 530-752-7240, Cancellations made within 14 days of the program start date are subject to a charge equal to 1/2 the registration fee.